amanverma123-prog/DSA_by-Aman/Two Sum & Sliding Window/README.md

 * Understanding how dynamic window shrinking preserves the distinct element constraint
 * Applying inclusion–exclusion to derive exact answers from helper functions
 * Understanding why sliding window works only for non-negative (binary) arrays where applicable
+* Maintaining character frequencies using a fixed-size frequency array
+* Tracking the number of remaining required characters to validate the window
+* Finding the minimum valid window by greedily shrinking from the left
+* Handling duplicate characters correctly using frequency counting
 * Improving brute-force solutions to efficient linear-time approaches
 * Identifying the correct sliding window pattern for fixed and variable window problems
 * Strengthening problem-solving skills through pattern recognition